voxmedia/revenue-hiring/DE-choose-your-own/README.md

 # Choose Your Own Adventure
-Welcome to the adventure into the Data team at Vox Media.
+Welcome to the adventure into the Renvenue Data team at Vox Media.
 Our goal is to become a world-class data engineering team leading the way in developing production-ready and state-of-the-art data science solutions.
 We do this by providing Vox Media Stakeholders with democratized and integrated data solutions that help them gain clarity, insights, and scale with first-party data.
 ## How To Prepare
 For the Data Engineer role, you will participate in a 45-minute technical panel interview with the Revenue Data team.
 Choose any ONE of the following prompts and come prepared to present and discuss.